stha-ums/NepaliCalendarMenuBar/README.md

 ### What Happens on Merge to Main

 GitHub Actions automatically:

 1. Determines version from commit messages
 2. Updates `Info.plist`
 3. Builds the app
 4. Creates DMG installer
 5. Generates changelog
 6. Creates GitHub release
+7. Uploads to App Store (on tag push)

 See [CHANGELOG.md](CHANGELOG.md) for version history.